Accused of Domestic Violence? What to do if this happens to you.

 - You acted reasonably in response to the circumstances as you perceived them.

-Why choose Australian Criminal Law Group to Defend your Domestic Violence Charges?
+Why choose the Australian Criminal Law Group to Defend your Domestic Violence Charges?

-Our criminal lawyers are experts at obtaining the best outcome possible for Affray offences.
+Our criminal lawyers are experts at obtaining the best outcome possible for domestic violence offences.
 For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or jail.